gatling/gatling/src/sphinx/http/websocket.rst

 .. includecode:: code/WsSample.scala#connect

+You can specify a subprotocol:

+.. includecode:: code/WsSample.scala#subprotocol

 You can define a chain of actions to be performed after (re-)connecting with ``onConnected``:

 .. includecode:: code/WsSample.scala#onConnected